veerrajukakarla434/vrk-core-java-programming/Part3_Threads_CoreJava_Interview_Questions.md

 ### Callable and Future

 * Another important advantage of the Executor framework was the Callable interface.
-It’s similar to the Runnable interface with two benefits:
+Itâ€™s similar to the Runnable interface with two benefits:

-  * It’s call() method returns a result after the thread execution is complete.
+  * Itâ€™s call() method returns a result after the thread execution is complete.
-  * When we send a Callable object to an executor, we get a Future object’s reference.
+  * When we send a Callable object to an executor, we get a Future objectâ€™s reference.
 We can use this object to query the status of thread and the result of the Callable object.

 ### Creating ExecutorService instances

-* ExecutorService is an interface and it’s implementations can execute a Runnable or Callable class in an asynchronous way.
+* ExecutorService is an interface and itâ€™s implementations can execute a Runnable or Callable class in an asynchronous way.
 Note that invoking the run() method of a Runnable interface in a synchronous way is simply calling a method.

 * We can create an instance of ExecutorService in following ways: